tpbnick/docs/docs/py-working-with-lists.md

 45
 ```
 ### List Comprehensions
 The approach described earlier for generating the list `squares` consisted of using three or four lines of code.
-A list comprehension combines the `for` loop and the creating of new elements into one line, and automatically appends each new element.
+A list comprehension combines the `#!py for` loop and the creating of new elements into one line, and automatically appends each new element.

 The following example builds the same list of square numbers you saw earlier but uses a list comprehension: